The Benefits of Switching to a Cloud PBX Phone System

 Many businesses globally have shifted to some Cloud PBX service.
-In this fast paced business environment, cloud-based phone systems offer many advanced benefits to enhance collaboration and efficiency, reducing overall costs and helping companies to succeed.
+In this fast-paced business environment, cloud-based phone systems offer many excellent benefits to enhance collaboration and efficiency, reducing overall costs and helping companies to succeed.

 Today we are talking with David Colletta, Managing Director of Prosum about the benefits of switching to a cloud PBX phone system.

 Now David, traditionally companies have used on-premise phone solutions.
-However, now we see a huge shift to the cloud.
+However, now, we see a considerable shift to the cloud.
 Tell us more about the benefits of switching to a cloud-based phone system?

-David, can you tell us more about about the benefits of switching to a cloud-based phone system?
+David, can you tell us more about the benefits of switching to a cloud-based phone system?

 Caroline: And what does that mean for businesses today?

-Caroline: And now medium sized businesses or businesses of all sizes have access to, what bigger companies have access to and it is a lot more affordable.
+Caroline: And now medium-sized businesses or businesses of all sizes have access to, what more prominent companies have access to and it is a lot more affordable.
 Is that correct?

 David: Yes.
 The same features sets are available right across, whether you are a smaller organisation, medium, or enterprise.
 The features are all available to all size businesses.
-So, that’s the beauty of cloud telephony, all that investment, all that hardware, all that infrastructure is ready for any type, any size business to take advantage of.
+So, that’s the beauty of cloud telephony, all that investment, all that hardware, all that infrastructure is ready for any type and any size business to take advantage.

 David: Yeah.
 You know, these are the things cloud does, and it is now available with cloud telephony.
 So, it makes sense for organisations to take advantage of this.

 David: The cost is competitive.
-If we were to consider the buying cost over the duration of three to five years, you will find that if not better than on par with the investment a lot of organisations have had to pour into on-premise systems.
-We take a look at the initial capital outlay, we have them look at the ongoing maintenance that we would have to normally pay with on-premise telephone systems, the ongoing updates, the time that staff have had to invest into deploying, managing the solutions, the call rates that you typically would get with your traditional telephones.
-When you add all that up by the course of three-five years, we just find that when you go cloud, your savings could be anywhere from 20 to 30 percent, much lower than the on-premise solution.
+If we were to consider the buying cost over three to five years, you would find that if not better than on par with the investment, a lot of organisations have had to pour into on-premise systems.
+We take a look at the initial capital outlay, we have them look at the ongoing maintenance that we would have to pay with on-premise telephone systems usually, the constant updates, the time that staff have had to invest into deploying, managing the solutions, the call rates that you typically would get with your traditional telephones.
+When you add all that up by the course of three-five years, we find that when you go cloud, your savings could be anywhere from 20 to 30 per cent, much lower than the on-premise solution.

-Caroline: Wow, that’s a big saving for businesses.
+Caroline: Wow, that’s a significant saving for businesses.

 Caroline: Yeah, now what are the benefits of switching to a cloud PBX system?

-David: So, there are many advantages, and we can talk, literally, all day, but I’ll just name the few…
+David: So, there are many advantages, and we can talk, literally, all day, but I’ll name the few:

 1 – Redundancy and Resiliency.